Galway United F.C.: 1980s

-In 1980–81 Rovers reached the final of the League of Ireland Cup, but lost on penalties to Dundalk.
+In 1980–81 Rovers reached the League of Ireland Cup final, but lost on penalties to Dundalk.
 In the 1981–82 season, Galway Rovers changed their name to Galway United and under their new name, the club reached two cup finals in successive seasons.
-United made their first appearance in an FAI Cup final in 1984–85 but lost 1–0 to Shamrock Rovers.
+United made their first appearance in an FAI Cup final in 1985 but lost 1–0 to Shamrock Rovers.
 In 1985–86 United became founder members of the League of Ireland Premier Division and finished second behind Shamrock Rovers in the new division's inaugural season.
 In 1985–86 United won its first major trophy after defeating Dundalk 2–0 in the League of Ireland Cup final.
 Denis Bonner and Paul McGee scored the vital goals.

 1990s

 Galway United made a good start to the 1990s, winning their first FAI Cup and qualifying for Europe for a third time.
-In the 1990–91 FAI Cup final at Lansdowne Road, United defeated Shamrock Rovers 1–0.
+In the 1991 FAI Cup final at Lansdowne Road, United defeated Shamrock Rovers 1–0.
 With five minutes to go on the clock, captain Johnny Glynn scored a late goal.
 In 1991–92 United was relegated to the First Division for the first time, but the following season, 1992–93, they returned to the Premier Division after winning the First Division title and the League of Ireland First Division Shield.
-The club finished 1993-94 in a respectable 3rd place.
+The club finished 1993–94 in a respectable 3rd place.

 In 1995–96 United were relegated for a second time.
 In 1996–97 United won the League of Ireland Cup defeating Cork City 4–2 over two legs along with the First Division Shield.
 It was the second time United had won both trophies.

 United remained in the First Division until 1998–99 when, under Don O'Riordan, they were promoted to the Premier Division after finishing as runners-up in the First Division to Drogheda United.